-COURSE CODE COURSE NAME HOURS QUARTER 1 ES101 • The Science of Skin Care and Professional Practices 120 ES102 • Facial Treatments and Services and Temporary Hair Removal 100 ES103 • Advanced Skin Care Techniques 50 ES104 • Professional Esthetics and Make-up Application 100 ES105 • State Board Preparation for Esthetics 30
+Quarter # Course Code Course Name Instructional Hours 1 ES101 - The Science of Skin Care and Professional Practices 120 1 ES102 • Facial Treatments and Services and Temporary Hair Removal 100 1 ES103 - Advanced Skin Care Techniques 50 1 ES104 • Professional Esthetics and Make-up Application 100 1 ES105 - State Board Preparation for Esthetics 30

-State Licensure: Graduates of the Esthetics program are eligible for the Pennsylvania Esthetician Examination.
+Pennsylvania Licensure: Graduates of the Esthetics program are eligible to take the Pennsylvania Esthetician exam; this is a computer based theory/procedural skills exam.
+Candidates must pass this exam in order to obtain Pennsylvania state licensure.
 You must be licensed to work in this field.
-Penn Commercial does not guarantee that a student will pass this examination.
+Penn Commercial does not guarantee that a student will pass this exam.

-HEATING, VENTILATION, AIR CONDITIONING AND REFRIGERATION (HVAC-R) - ASSOCIATE IN SPECIALIZED TECHNOLOGY DEGREE
+HEATING, VENTILATION, AIR CONDITIONING AND REFRIGERATION (HVAC-R) ASSOCIATE IN SPECIALIZED TECHNOLOGY (AST) DEGREE

 Program Length Day 18 Months

 Total Quarter Credits 106.0

-Total Clock Hours 1855
+Total Hours 1855